apache/carbondata/docs/index-server.md

 A. The exception would show the size of response it is trying to send over the network.
 Use ipc.maximum.response.length to a value bigger than the response size.

-Q. **Index server is throwing Kerberos principal not set exception**

-A. Set spark.carbon.indexserver.principal to the correct principal in both IndexServer and JDBCServer configurations.

 Q. **Unable to connect to index server**